-U.S. consumer spending edges up; income held back by drop in dividends
+U.S. factory activity slows; consumer spending nudges up

 The data was included in the second-quarter gross domestic product report published last week.
 That report showed consumer spending increasing at a 2.8 percent annualized rate, which accounted for the bulk of the economy's 2.6 percent growth pace during the quarter.

-U.S. stock index futures pared gains slightly after the data while the dollar .DXY held gains.
-Prices of U.S. Treasuries were trading lower.
+But that estimate could be revised lower in the wake of a report from the Commerce Department on Tuesday showing construction spending tumbling 1.3 percent to $1.21 trillion, the lowest level since September 2016.

-The increase in consumer spending in June was in line with economists' expectations.
-Consumer spending was previously reported to have gained 0.1 percent in May.
+Construction spending was weighed down by a 5.4 percent plunge in public investment, which the was biggest decline since March 2002.
+The drop was across federal, state and local governments.
+Hopes that President Donald Trump's vow to boost infrastructure spending would kick off a construction boom have largely faded since the beginning of the year.

-When adjusted for inflation, consumer spending was unchanged after rising 0.2 percent in May.
-June's flat reading likely sets consumer spending on a moderate growth path in the third quarter.
+The consumer spending report showed inflation-adjusted consumption was unchanged in June after a rise of 0.2 percent in May.
+June's flat reading points to moderate consumer spending growth in the third quarter.

 Since accelerating at a 3.8 percent pace in the second quarter of 2016, consumer spending growth has remained below a 3.0 percent rate, restrained by sluggish wage gains.